ricnogfer/pypsatopo/README.md

     ```bash
     python pypsatopo.py my_network.nc --focus "CO2 Atmosphere" --neighbourhood 3
     ```

+    Alternatively, parameters `focus` and `neighbourhood` may be set with a list of buses and respective neighbourhoods to enable focusing on several aspects/segments of the network at the same time (as opposite to just one bus and respective neighbourhood).
+Setting these parameters with a list of buses/neighbourhoods (instead of a scalar) enables PyPSATopo to visit and combine the output of each bus into one single topographical representation, potentially generating a [disjoint union of graphs](https://en.wikipedia.org/wiki/Disjoint_union_of_graphs).
+As an example, the following generates the topographical representation of a network by focusing/starting on buses `my_bus0` and `my_bus1`, and including all the components attached to these buses up to a maximum neighbourhood degree of `2` and `3`, respectively:

+    ```python
+    pypsatopo.generate(my_network, focus = ["my_bus0", "my_bus1"], neighbourhood = [2, 3])
+    ```

+    ```bash
+    python pypsatopo.py my_network.nc --focus my_bus0 my_bus1 --neighbourhood 2 3
+    ```

 - Just like for links with positive efficiencies, PyPSATopo represents links with negative efficiencies with a line going from *bus0* to, e.g., *bus1* and an arrow at the end of the line pointing to the latter.
 In case of need to invert the sense of the arrow (i.e. to point to *bus0* instead) when dealing with negative efficiencies, set parameter `negative_efficiency = False`.
 As an example, the following generates the topographical representation of a network with no negative efficiencies (i.e. all links with negative efficiencies will have their arrows inverted):